Alastair2D/CV-1/README.md

 ## Skills

-#### Analytical Thinker
+#### Analytically Minded

-Having always had a strong interest in Mathematics and investing, my years spent at university studying Economics have allowed me to further my analytical understanding of the world.
-In addition to this I have been actively investing my savings in the stock market since the age of 18 to positive effect, and this has been brilliant in developing my understanding of risk management and the world of finance in general.
+I've always been interested in statistics and investing, my years spent at university studying Economics have allowed me to further my analytical understanding of the world.
+In addition to this I have been actively investing since the age of 18 to positive effect, and this has been brilliant for developing my understanding of risk management and the world of finance in general.

-TBC

-#### Aptitude for Learning
+#### Passion for Learning

 I am incredibly self-motivated with regard to learning about new topics, and take a very methodical approach to doing so, starting with the fundamental concepts to lay a foundation and building up from there.
-In my spare time, when not socialising with friends, I will typically be reading and learning about new concepts.

-TBC
+My time at Maker's Academy has given me confidence that I can learn any language going forward.

 ## Experience